yiluyucheng/dnaMethyAge/README.md

 ```

-Currently, supported age clocks are 'Hannum2013', 'Horvath2013', 'Levine2018', 'Zhang2019'.
-More age models will be added in the future.
+More age models will be added in the future, please get contact if you would like me to add a new clock.

 #### (2)  Predict epigenetic age and calculate age acceleration